WH Guide to Nutrition 101: It's not that complicated

 To learn more about the importance of WHY you need dietary fat in the first place, I talk about that here.

-*Note: Quality ESPECIALLY matters with fats, because animals (including humans) store toxins in their fat, meaning if you are eating fatty cuts of meat from conventional grain-fed animals, you are consuming all the toxins they have stored in their body as well.
+*Note: Quality ESPECIALLY matters with fats, because animals (including humans) store toxins in their fat, meaning if you are eating fatty cuts of meat from conventional grain-fed animals, chances are you are also consuming all the toxins they have stored in their body as well, especially if they lives a stressful life with elevated levels of cortisol in their system.
 If you eat HEALTHY animals who grazed on a pasture and had a healthy life, you are going to be consuming all the fat-soluble vitamins their grass diets gave them, like vitamin A and K2.
-I know I sound like a broken record, but QUALITY TRUMPS ALL!
+I know I sound like a broken record, but QUALITY actually does make a difference!

-When it comes to figuring out which fats are healthy and which are not, you want to ask yourself 2 questions: 1) Is it the highest quality of its kind and 2) How stable is it?
+When it comes to figuring out which fats are healthy and which are not, you want to ask yourself 2 questions: 1) Is it the least processed form and 2) How stable is it?

 Regarding quality, You want to grab cold pressed, organic oils every chance you get.
-Oils labeled ‘Refined’ or “Heat processed’ have been deodorized and are stripped of the nutrients found in the original….Yeah, no. We don’t want that.
+Oils labeled 'Refined' or "Heat processed' have been deodorized and are stripped of the nutrients found in the original, so if optimzing nutrients if the goal (which, for the sake of this article it is), then it’s not the ideal option.

 Cold pressed, organic, sustainably sourced, please.
 ONLY THE BEST FOR YOU LADIES.

-Regarding stability, you want to make sure your fats are STABLE.
-Meaning they won’t oxidize in your body, and therefore cause oxidative damage to your cells.
+Regarding stability, having stable fats is incredibly helpful for hormones!
+This means they won't oxidize in your body, and therefore cause oxidative damage to your cells.
 How stable it is comes down to some complicated chemistry, but essentially there are 3 kinds of fats you need to concern yourself with :

-- Polyunsaturated fats: the most unstable.
-These are the Regina Georges of the fat world– Don’t trust them, don’t tell them your secrets–> The cool kids refer to these as ‘PUFAS’: Canola oil, vegetable oil, safflower oil, grapeseed oil, rapeseed oil, margarine, and buttery spreads.
-Having them every once in a while at a restaurant isn’t going to kill you but, as Mean Girls taught us, we shouldn’t eat lunch with Regina on the regular, okay?
+Polyunsaturated fats: the most unstable.
+These are the Regina Georges of the fat world-- Don’t trust them, don’t tell them your secrets--> The cool kids refer to these as ‘PUFAS’: Canola oil, vegetable oil, safflower oil, grapeseed oil, rapeseed oil, margarine, and buttery spreads.
+If there’s anything Mean Girls taught us, it’s that eating lunch with Regina on the daily might have some unfortunate consequences;)

-*There is a subcategory of PUFAS that are important–>Omega Fatty Acids.
+*There is a subcategory of PUFAS that are important-->Omega Fatty Acids.
 Both Omega 3 and 6 are important for health, particularly the RATIO of one to the other.
-By staying away from the PUFA oils above, and including Omega 3 rich seafood 1-2x a week, you’ll most likely be doing enough to keep those ratios in check.
+By using NON PUFA oils , and including Omega 3 rich seafood 1-2x a week, you'll most likely be doing enough to keep those ratios in check.

 CARBS ON CARBS ON CARBS